One of the largest intermittent lakes in Europe appears and disappears every year on the karst plain.

 Open from Monday to Saturday, this colourful open market has been selling fresh local produce since the days of old.

-Slovenia’s capital is one of the smallest in Europe, but undeniably the most beautiful.
-This vibrant subalpine treasure has all the perks of a modern city and the laidback character of a small town.
+Slovenia’s capital is one of the smallest, but still has all the perks of a modern city and the laidback character of a small town.

 Slovenian wines are known for their high quality and are praised in high-culinary circles, including many award-winning wines (Decanter).

-Protected by ridges of Nanos on one side and bordered by wine-growing hills on the other, this famous for bora-swept region gives birth to top quality wines.
+Protected by ridges of Nanos on one side and bordered by wine-growing hills on the other, this region gives birth to top quality wines.

-Perfect for experiencing the heights and views without the risk, ziplining is a wonderful activity, especially for the young and adventurous.
+Perfect for experiencing the heights and views without the risk, it is a wonderful activity, especially for the young and adventurous.

 Undeniably the best way to experience the Soča River is by traverse down its rapids while enjoying in beautiful emerald river sights.